carvel-dev/kapp/docs/apply.md

 `kapp.k14s.io/delete-strategy` annotation controls deletion behaviour

 Possible values: `` (default), `orphan`.
 By default resource is deleted, however; choosing `orphan` value will make kapp forget about this resource.
 Note that if this resource is owned by a different resource that's being deleted, it might still get deleted.
-Orphaned resources are annotated with `kapp.k14s.io/orphaned` annotation.
+Orphaned resources are labeled with `kapp.k14s.io/orphaned` label.
+As of v0.31.0+, resource is also disassociated from owning app so that it can be owned by future apps.

 #### kapp.k14s.io/owned-for-deletion